The Hartogs extension phenomenon for holomorphic parabolic and reductive geometries: Example: Hopf manifolds

-For each $(z,u) \in B$,
+For each \((z,u) \in B\),

-Since $G$ is reductive, the pullback of $B$ to $\C{n}\wo\br{0}$ extends across $0$, so can always change linearly the coordinates in $\C{n}$ to arrange that $(0,I) \in B$, and $g_0=f'(0) \in G$, and $g_0$ is a strictly contracting linear map, i.e. all of the eigenvalues of $g_0$ lie inside the open unit disk in the complex plane. \end{proof}
+Since \(G\) is reductive, the pullback of \(B\) to \(\C{n}\wo\br{0}\) extends across \(0\), so we can always linearly change the coordinates in \(\C{n}\) to arrange that \((0,I) \in B\), and \(g_0=f'(0) \in G\).
+For some \(f \in \Gamma\), \(g_0\) is a strictly contracting linear map, i.e. all of the eigenvalues of \(g_0\) lie inside the open unit disk in the complex plane.
+If \(G\) has semisimple identity component, and finitely many components, then all representations of \(G\) are virtually unimodular, so no elements are strictly contracting on \(\C{n}\). \end{proof}